bharawdwajrahul/Incident-Data-Extraction-SQLite-Database-Creation.-main/README.md

 ## Bugs faced :
 I wrote the program where I created the table and for the first time it gave me the correct value but when I was running again and again the value of nature appeared was getting doubled and then i added drop_table='''drop TABLE incidents'''  to my code which solved the issue.
 Now my functions works perfectly.
-## Video my code executing, using the pipenv run command and pipenv run python -m pytest is below